 If you aren't vaccinated

-- won’t be able to enter businesses and organizations where proof of vaccination is required
+- won’t be able to enter businesses and organizations where proof of vaccination is required for those who are aged 12 and over

 - can book your next appointment now at ontario.ca/bookvaccine